chomes/python-rsync/README.md

 <li> log_location = location of log
 <li> username = username to connect to the remote server
 <li> remote_server = server you're backing up to
-<li> server_port = ssh port to connect, if it's the standard 22 leave as the default in config otherwise change, leaving it blank will stop the backup from running.</p>
+<li> server_port = ssh port to connect, if it's the standard 22 leave as the default in config otherwise change, leaving it blank will stop the backup from running.

 <p>[RemLo] = Local to remote backup
 <li> bkoption = Backup option used to decide if you want logs or not, 3 is logs, 4 is not logs.
 You must provide a path for logs if you choose option 1, not neccessary if option 2 is selected.